XenitAB/xenitab.github.io/docs/xks/developer-guide/wsl2.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-The reason for this documentation is that we are using a number of linux based tools to be able to have a good integration with Windows, we recommend to use linux as a base for this.
+The reason for this documentation is that we are using a number of Linux-based tools to be able to have a good integration with Windows, we recommend to use Linux as a base for this.
 This document is verified using Ubuntu version 20.04 but other distributions will most likely work.

 ## Installation of WSL2 - Windows Subsystem for Linux